pweibert/leimen-emacs/README.md

-# Leimen Emacs Config
+# Leimen Emacs

-Code dev in (almost) every programming language and system administration with Emacs.
+Modern code development every programming with AI assistance and system administration with Emacs.

 ## Key features
 - Use emacs as terminal multiplexer (with vterm, multi vterm)